Azure/terraform-azurerm-avm-res-network-publicipaddress/examples/default/README.md

 ### <a name="input_location"></a> [location](#input\_location)

-Description: The Azure location where the resources will be deployed.
+Description: This variable defines the Azure region where the resource will be created.
+The default value is "eastus".

 Type: `string`